cieloaloy/wikipedia-text-categorization/README.md

 ### Data Exploration

+I will explore the data using the above environment, specifically `seaborn` to view some visualizations of numerical data.

 *How many observations does your dataset have?*

 The English article dataset contains approximately 6.9 million observations.
 This dataset is 79.6 GB uncompressed.
 For the final project, we will elect to deal with only 600,000 articles.